 Ask about: * Warranty?
 Most serious dealers offer one.
 (Although sometimes large production machinery is sold without warranty.) * How many days Right of Return?
 It is common to be given several days. * Does the instrument come freshly calibrated?
 If so, does it come with a calibration certification? * Are all of the accessories and manuals included?
 It's common for the better dealers to include everything that was included by the manufacturer when the equipment was sold new.
 Note that some cables, probes, etc., are very expensive.
 Be sure that they're included if you need them. * What options are included?
 Example: a HPIB interface. * When is the equipment available for delivery?
 Sometimes they are out on rental.

-If you like this kind of no-nonsense web site and have an interest in thermoelectricity (especially Peltier devices) see: The Peltier Device Information Directory - http://www.peltier-info.com An unbiased directory of information about thermoelectric Peltier devices, A.K.A.: TE coolers, with application tips, links to FAQs and all known manufacturers, surplus module sources, thermal interface material comparisons, etc.
+If you like this kind of no-nonsense web site and have an interest in thermoelectricity (especially Peltier devices) see: The Peltier Device Information Directory - http://www.peltier-info.com An unbiased directory of information about thermoelectric Peltier devices, A.K.A.: TE coolers and thermoelectric power generators, with application tips, links to FAQs, all known manufacturers, surplus module sources, thermal interface material comparisons, etc.